Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Acknowledgments

 \section{Acknowledgments}

 We thank the HIRFL-CSR accelerator team for their efforts to provide a stable beam condition during the experiment.
-This work was supported partially by the National Natural Science Foundation of China (Nos.
-12325506, and 11961141004, and the ``111 Center" (Grant No. B20065).
+This work was supported partially by the National Natural Science Foundation of China (Grant Nos.
+12325506, 11961141004, 11922501, and 12135004), the ``111 Center" (Grant No. B20065), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB34010000), and the National Key R\&D Program of China (Grant No. 2016YFA0400504, 2018YFA0404402).
 J. Z. acknowledges the support by the Office of China Postdoctoral Council (OCPC) under the International Postdoctoral Exchange Fellowship Program (No. 20191034).

 \biboptions{sort&compress}